Sum02dean/STRINGSCORE/README.md

 ```

 ### Model Output
-Outputs will be organised as such:
+Outputs will be organised as such - this is automatically generated:
 ```
     models
     |_ _output_directory